apache/dubbo-go-pixiu/docs/developer/filter.md

 ```

-There are two phase during request handle, pre and post. before calling ctx.Next function, there is pre phase,otherwise there is post phase.
+There are two phases during handle the request, the pre and the post.
+Before calling `ctx.Next` function, the phase is pre.
+And After calling it, the phase is post.